How to Apply

 6. Three Letters of Recommendation written by teachers or professional colleagues who are well positioned to comment on your intellectual strengths and professional promise.

 7. Personal Statement: Please elaborate on why you have chosen to apply to the MPA in Environmental Science and Policy program.
-How will the combination of science and policy help shape your future career path and what do you hope to do following the completion of the degree?
+Discuss how the combination of science and policy would help you meet your professional goals.
 (600 words maximum)

 - List every undergraduate and graduate institution you have ever attended and provide a transcript for each.